opencomputeproject/HWMgmt-OCP-Profiles/RackManager/OpenRMC_UsageGuide_v1.3.md

 When a composed system of GPU's has one or more GPU failures, a policy in the rack manager can define whether more GPU's can be added from another switch or the composition should de deconstructed so another rack or compute node can be built to meet the minimum required configuration.

-## Get all external links of a specific node (i.e. powershelves, CDU’s, UA switches, network switches)
+## Get all external links of a specific node

+ Examples include attached powershelves, CDU’s, UA switches, network switches

 ## Get telemetry blob from a compute system device